 Days went by and four seasons later, I called and asked politely if I were closer in line to collect either of those watches.
 The response too was nice and went like, these things only come by so often and was advised to patiently wait in line.

 I obviously couldn’t..
 Forget investment or even retaining value because this reason alone is enough to make people turn to Rolex, Grand Seikos lose half the money the second it leaves the boutique.
 I hear you shriek and you are right because this probably isn’t for the ones who are looking for their first good watch.
 Or second.
 Or even third.

 Yes, this watch keeps time extraordinarily and is finished to perfection but has Seiko written on it, you say.
 Isn’t superior engineering and craftsmanship the reason why we snobs come about to appreciate wristwatches in the first place?
 Furthermore, the SBGM221 has yet another trick up its sleeve, magnet resistance.

-Sure the Hi-Beat SBGJ219G should have be given a consideration but having both in my hands, I took home the one that spoke most.
+Sure the Hi-Beat SBGJ219G should have been given a consideration but having both in my hands, I took home the one that spoke most.
 Truth is, a lot more was brought onto the table because the sales assistant went above and beyond her duties wanted no regrets in my purchase decision.

 “The first Porsche you buy is likely a Cayman then a Carrera S and finally, an RS”

 Unlike Rolex, a brand that requires no introduction, Grand Seiko will need to lure people into their showrooms to fully appreciate their watches and that itself is a challenge.
 As for me, obtaining that final piece of puzzle will just have to wait.